homonoidian/ven/README.md

+**Ven bytecode compiler & virtual machine are being under active development on this branch.
+Ven of this branch is generally faster, has no stack limit etc., but has a lot less features.**

 Ven is a lightweight scripting language and (**beware!**) a hobby project.
-It provides a few curious features:

-- [x] Extremal cooperation between the parts of the implementation;
-- [x] Context and constant guesswork (compile-time and runtime alike);
-- [x] Brevity and clarity (disputable, of course);
-- [ ] Unity of interpretation and compilation;
-- [ ] Unrestricted access to the language's internals anywhere and at any point in time.

 ### Building Ven